Apple’s strength at home

 The mobile OS market in the United States is dominated by two American multinational companies: Google and Apple.
-The Android operating system is developed by Google and has held more than 50 percent of the smartphone market share in the United States since 2012.
-Android’s success, both in the United States and worldwide, can in many ways be attributed to its open-source software.
-In contrast to Apple’s iOS, which runs on iPhones and iPads only, Android can be installed on all other smartphone devices for free, allowing manufacturers the freedom to modify source code and create unique layouts.
+Together, these two companies account for 99.5 percent of the overall mobile OS market.
+Microsoft and RIM/Blackberry account for the remaining 0.5 percent.
+The Android operating system is developed by Google and holds close to half of the smartphone market share in the United States.
+Android’s success, both in the United States and worldwide, can in many ways be attributed to its open-source software and the fact that it can run on devices from numerous mobile device vendors.

 The United States is an extremely strong market for Apple.
 Globally, Apple devices accounted for 16 percent of all smartphones shipped in the first quarter of 2021, Apple’s iOS – which runs on iPhones and iPads only – currently holds around 52 percent of the market in the U.S, despite being limited to devices from a single vendor.
 Apple’s market share in the United Kingdom (UK) is similar, making the U.S. and the UK two of the company’s most important markets.

 Tablet devices: Apple on top again

 Apple’s lead in the tablet market is even more pronounced than it is in the smartphone arena. iOS is currently the leading tablet operating system in the United States, holding more than 60 percent of the overall market.